ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 - ✅ **Try the demo component**

-Your project includes a `MyFirstComponent (my-first-componen)` web component that's already rendered in the `test/index.html` to demonstrate some key points of web components development.
+Your project includes a `MyFirstComponent (my-first-component)` web component that's already rendered in the `test/index.html` to demonstrate some key points of web components development.

 It's interactive — clicking on it increments a counter.